Emergent charge-2$e$ carriers well hidden from electronic band structures

 In contrast, in the strong attraction regime ($U=14t$), the charge-2$e$ spectral function in the sixth row of Fig.~\ref{fig:band} shows a strong sharp peak with well-defined dispersion.
 That is, the emergent charge-$2e$ carriers are long-lived quasi-particles with efficient kinetic propagation.
 Furthermore, the bandwidth of the dispersion is much narrower than the bare electronic one, $8t$, as expected from the slower dynamics of tightly bound pairs under a suppressed kinetic hopping $\sim 2t^2/U$.

 Importantly, the fifth row of Fig.~\ref{fig:band} shows that charge-$2e$ carriers' characteristics of well-behaved quasi-particles persists to the intermediate-attraction regime ($U=5t$), just with a reduction in their weight.
-That is, the emergent charge-2$e$ carriers indeed are long-live quasi-particles with well-defined kinetic propagation, when coexisting with residual low-energy electronic carriers.
-Therefore, a simple particle description of their few-body dynamics, for example the Drude-like model, should apply.
+That is, the emergent charge-2$e$ carriers are indeed long-live quasi-particles with well-defined kinetic propagation, when coexisting with residual low-energy electronic carriers.
+To the best of our knowledge, this is the first establishment of the long-lived particle nature of charge-2$e$ carriers in the presence of residual low-energy electronic carriers.
+Therefore, a simple particle description of their few-body dynamics~\cite{Jiang2017NonFermiliquidSA, zeng2021transport, Yue2023ProbingAB}, for example the Drude-like model with bosonic statistics, should apply, especially under a low density of residual electronic carriers.

+\textit{Charge 2$e$-carriers well-hidden from electronic quasi-particles} --- Surprisingly, the emergence of the 2$e$-carriers appears to effectively elude the detection from the electronic spectral function, $A^{(1)}(k,\omega)$.
+Indeed, in spite of the \textit{strong} spatial correlation associated with the bound electrons, the second row of Fig.~\ref{fig:band} still shows sharp quasi-particle peaks with clear energy-momentum dispersion, in remarkable resemblance to the free electron carriers in the first row.
+Other than the presence of a background continuum, even the bandwidth and the effective mass appear unaffected, in sharp contrast to the strong mass renormalization due to intra-atomic repulsion~\cite{Georges1996DMFT}.
+This surprising elusion of 2$e$-carriers from electronic spectral function is particularly \textit{alarming} to the standard practice that concludes weak correlation simply from absence of strong renormalization of quasi-particle dispersion.
+Various response functions that \textit{directly} probe electronic correlations are therefore indispensable in general.

-\textit{Pseudogap in electronic spectral function} --- We now turn to the consequence of this coexistence on the electronic spectral function.
-As hinted in Fig.~\ref{fig:dos}(b) and shown clearly in the second row of Fig.~\ref{fig:band}, the electronic spectrum in the intermediate-attraction regime ($U=5t$) displays a prominent pseudogap around the chemical potential.
-This suppression of low-energy spectral weight near the Fermi momentum $A^{(1)}(\mathbf{k} \approx \mathbf{k}_F,\omega)$ is a hallmark of non-Fermi liquid behavior, signaling a breakdown of the long-lived electronic quasi-particle picture like in the weak-attraction limit (first row of Fig.~\ref{fig:band}).
+\textit{Kinetic-driven pseudogap} --- An immediate consequence of the emergence of charge-2$e$ carriers that coexist with residual electronic carrier is to induce a pseudogap feature in the electronic spectral function.
+As hinted in Fig.~\ref{fig:dos}(b) and the second row of Fig.~\ref{fig:band} and shown explicitly in the middle column of Fig.~\ref{fig:pseudogap}, the electronic spectrum under intermediate attraction ($U=5t$) displays a prominent pseudogap around the chemical potential.
+This strong suppression (but not clean gapping) of low-energy spectral weight near the Fermi momentum $A^{(1)}(\mathbf{k} \approx \mathbf{k}_F,\omega)$ is a hallmark of non-Fermi liquid behavior.
+It signals a destruction of long-lived quasi-particles in the vicinity of the chemical potential (present in the left column of Fig.~\ref{fig:band}) that supports the simple Fermi liquid behavior.